JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Sets whether to hang punctuation symbols on the right margin when the paragraph is justified.

 ```
-FUNCTION CTextPara2.SetHangingPunctuation (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetHangingPunctuation (BYVAL Value AS LONG) AS HRESULT
    this.SetResult(m_pTextPara2->lpvtbl->SetHangingPunctuation(m_pTextPara2, Value))
    RETURN m_Result
 END FUNCTION